InfinityUniverse0/ArXivToday-Lark/README.md

 #### Configure Script Parameters

-In `config.py`, modify the following parameters based on the results of the previous steps:
+In `config.yaml`, modify the following parameters based on the results of the previous steps:

 1. Webhook URL of the Lark bot.
 2. ID and version number of the Lark message card template.
+3. Translation Engine Used。
+4. API Key, Base URL, and Model Name of the Translation Engine.

 Adjust these settings according to your specific setup.